jacobyarborough/be_take_home/README.md

-# Stall Card Back-End Application
+# Mod 4 BE Take Home

-Stall Card Back-End is a Ruby on Rails Application that exposes data to the Stall Card Front-End Application.
-The data from the databases are exposed using GraphQL.
+Mod4 BE Take Home is a ruby on rails API that exposes endpoints for a hypothetical frontend.
+The application exposes data related to customers and their tea subscriptions.
+This is a RESTful API that returns JSON when a request is sent.

 This application uses Ruby 2.7.2 and Rails 5.2.6.